 The put operation will take a stream of bytes and an optional TTL and store the bytes such that any subrange of bytes can be retrieved again via a get operation.
-Get operations are expected to work until the TTL expires (if a TTL was provided) or until a delete operation is received, whichever comes first.
+Get operations are expected to work until the TTL expires (if a TTL was provided) or until a delete or garbage collection (4.19) operation is received, whichever comes first.

-Storage nodes will allow administrators to configure maximum allowed disk space and per-Satellite bandwidth usage over the last rolling 30 days.
-They will keep track of how much is remaining of both, and reject operations that do not have a valid signature from the appropriate Satellite.
+Storage nodes will allow administrators to configure maximum allowed disk space.
+They will keep track of how much is remaining, and reject operations that do not have a valid signature from the appropriate Satellite.